polywrap/documentation/src/docs/tutorials/create-wraps/tutorial/deploy-locally-and-test.md

 ### **Deploy**

-With our workflow complete, let's test the Wasm wrapper on our local environment!
+With our workflow complete, let's test the wrap on our local environment!
 First, let's set up our test environment with the following command in your terminal:

 ```bash
 yarn test:env:up